code-star/sbt-azure-functions-plugin/README.md

     and logged in to the correct Azure Subscription.
     You will also have to install the app-insights extension to the CLI, by running `az extension add -n application-insights`

-    You can provide the following settings to determine the destination:
+    You must provide the following settings to determine the destination:
     * `azfunResourceGroup`
     * `azfunStorageAccount`